ise-uiuc/magicoder/README.md

 <details>
 <summary> <strong> Magicoder's Ability to Use External Libraries </strong> </summary>

 We create the following example that requires models to use external libraries for the certain task.
-While our **Magicoder-*S*-DS-6.7B** successfully follow the instruction in the example, **deepseek-coder-6.7b-base** tend to miss some requirements in the instruction.
+While our **Magicoder-*S*-DS-6.7B** successfully follows the instruction in the example, **deepseek-coder-6.7b-base**, which is **Magicoder-*S*-DS-6.7B**'s base model, tends to miss some requirements in the instruction.

 Prompt:
 ```